edsheltonorg/ed-home/README.md

 - Structure naturally divides by purpose, visibility, and utility to user.
 - Structure easy to backup or quickly move around.
 - Structure has version control and backups in mind.
+- Included is a Get-Things-Done system I use, found in `./ed/private/pda/gtd/`

 ## Overview